 Top Events in January in France

 Aude: Carnival de Limoux from mid January to Easter!
 It’s the longest carnival in France and has been going for around 700 years!
-Taking place at a town 30km from Carcarsonne, the carnival features each weekend, fecos and goudils (masked people) who dance and perform in the city’s main square and a set parade with different themes.
-15 January – 26 March, 2023.
-Details: www.tourisme-limoux-in-aude.fr/fr/accueil
+Taking place at a town 30km from Carcarssonne, the carnival features each weekend, fecos and goudils (masked people) who dance and perform in the city’s main square and a set parade with different themes.
+7 January – 17 March, 2024.
+Details: en.limouxin-tourisme.com

-Paris, Chinese New Year in Paris 22 January 2023 – join in the fun and celebrations in this beautiful city, celebrating the year of the rat, with a colourful parade through the Quartier Chinois stretching between the Place d’Italie and the Porte de Choisy in the 13th Arrondissement.
+Paris, Chinese New Year in Paris 9 February 2024 – join in the fun and celebrations in this beautiful city, celebrating the year of the dragon, with a colourful parade through the Quartier Chinois stretching between the Place d’Italie and the Porte de Choisy in the 13th Arrondissement.
 Metro: Place d’Italie. en.parisinfo.com

 Please note: We check every website for dates and details personally but changes do happen from time to time – please check website for confirmation.

 Discover more fabulous destinations in France with our free magazine The Good Life France

 Love France?
 Have a listen to our podcast – everything you want to know about France and more!

 All rights reserved.
 This article may not be published, broadcast, rewritten (including translated) or redistributed without written permission.